-Just you know, your comments cannot be deleted or block on a public official’s page.
+Just you know, your comments cannot be deleted or blocked on a public official’s page.
 It’s probably Facebook that is used most frequently by politicians and bureaucrats.

 I’m sharing the entire report from the ACLU for easy reading.